ChaitanyaSadhan/ML-WC-Matlab-Projects/README.md

 # Machine Learning for Wireless Communications (MLWC)
 ## What's inside?
-Matlab codes of diverse array of machine learning algorithms implemented from scratch. \n projects on application of Machine Learning algorithms to wireless communications.\n All of the codes are written in matlab.
+Matlab codes of diverse array of machine learning algorithms implemented from scratch.\
+projects on application of Machine Learning algorithms to wireless communications.\
+All of the codes are written in matlab.